Rayan-Roshan21/mandolin-project/README.md

    - Monitor progress and outputs in real-time

 3. **Process Custom Data**
-   - Place your PA forms and referral packages in `Input Data/` folder
+   - Place your PA forms and referral packages in the `Input Data/` folder
    - Structure: `Input Data/PatientName/PA.pdf` and `referral_package.pdf`
-   - Modify the file paths in the notebook accordingly
+   - Update file paths in the notebook as needed

 ### Input Data Structure